-On occasion, the Chair may grant students permission to include courses from associated Departments of History, Environmental Science, Art History; Biology, Architecture, Anthropology.
+On occasion, the Chair may permit students to include courses from associated departments: History, Environmental Science, Biology, Architecture, and Anthropology.

-Course Descriptions

-Definition of Prefixes
+Course Descriptions Definition of Prefixes

 ARE - Art Education; ARH-Art History; ART-Art; GRA-Graphic Arts; PGY-Photography.

 ARE 5251 Art for Exceptional Children (3).
 Development of instructional art skills, techniques, and strategies as related to the exceptional child.
 Observation and field participation required.